-This document sets out the policy and procedures of World Land Trust to deal with fraud, corruption, bribery and other forms of dishonesty.
+This document sets out the policy of World Land Trust covering all forms of financial misconduct, corruption, bribery and other forms of dishonesty.

 World Land Trust believes that the current rush into biofuel production is misguided – it is a risky and ineffective strategy for reducing CO2 levels and it is destroying natural habitats rich in biodiversity.